 NDIS is a very important scheme for people with disabilities.
-It can allow people to live a more normal life.
+It can allow people to live a more normal life, which could be particularly important if the individual has had to adapt to a new way of living.
+Schemes like this, as well as other disability insurance plans, have been a lifeline for people who are living with permanent disabilities.
+But it’s not always easy to find the right policy for you, especially if your claims have been rejected.
+Luckily, places like Curo Financial are on hand to help anyone who has seen their TPD Insurance claim denied, as with their wisdom and expertise, they can help the individual receive the income they deserve.
+And that’s where NDIS comes in too.
 It helps people pay for ndis approved providers and products so disabled people can afford to live an independent life now that they are about to pay for personal alarms, medication, or whatever their needs are.
 While the scheme is overall a good thing, the eligibility test for accessing the National Disability Insurance Scheme (NDIS) has risen to the front pages of the nation’s media amidst debates about the future position of autism within the scheme.
 This post introduces the criteria for qualification for the NDIS, and highlights a number of emerging issues in their application.
 This piece argues that while allegations of ‘surges’ and ‘blowouts’ are easy to make, the reality is more complex.
 Although this scheme is implemented to help people with disabilities, for some, knowing about aspects such as the long term disability insurance cost, for example, could help them decide whether opting into this form of insurance would be worth it.

 Who is eligible for the NDIS?

 There are two pathways into the National Disability Insurance Scheme.
 The first, the “disability pathway” is laid down by section 24 of the NDIS Act; the second, the “early intervention” pathway, by section 25.
 The disability pathway requires that: